LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 All solvers can be installed using the Julia package manger.

-## Running a single Flux balance analysis
+## Flux balance analysis

 The above methods generally accept 2 arguments: the model, and the optimizer.

-In particular, having installed e.g. GLPK from the above solvers, you can run the FBA on [your favorite *E. Coli* core model](http://bigg.ucsd.edu/models/e_coli_core) as follows:
+In particular, having installed e.g. GLPK from the above optimizers, you can run FBA on [your favorite *E. Coli* core model](http://bigg.ucsd.edu/models/e_coli_core) as follows:

 ```